LogicalContracts/LogicalEnglish/README.md

 The `le-ui` extension should use the right port, but you might need to adjust the `conf.view.url` setting in VSCode if not.

+## Building a local docker image
+For testing, it is useful to be able to build and run a local docker image.
+One can do this using the [build_and_run_local_docker_img.sh](./build_and_run_local_docker_img.sh) script.

+When run, the script creates:
+- A new docker image with:
+  - Name: `cclawdev/logicalenglish`
+  - Tag: `local`
+- A new container using the above `cclawdev/logicalenglish:local` image, with port 3050 forwarded to 3050 in the container.

 # Logical English

 [Logical English](https://github.com/LogicalContracts/LogicalEnglish/), LE, is a controlled form of natural language that can be used for programming and knowledge representation.